Goncalo-Palma-Nunes/AASMA/README.md

 Before being able to run the **main.py** script, along with the code that generates the plots, run **folder_setup.py** to create the necessary folders to store the plots in.

 To run the project, execute the python file **main.py** in the folder **src**

+# Video

+A link to the video presentation of the project can be found [here](https://www.youtube.com/watch?v=tl5DQKWg1Fg).